 Herpes kills thousands of carp in Storm Lake

-Dead carp litter the shore at Storm Lake after being killed by koi herpes virus.
+Dead carp litter the shore at Storm Lake in August 2022 after being killed by koi herpes virus.
 (Photo by Jake Kurtz/Storm Lake Times Pilot)

 The koi herpes virus is killing a massive number of young carp in Storm Lake, where they are washing ashore and rotting by the thousands, according to the Iowa Department of Natural Resources.